-The uniquely distinct Jeep Wrangler and Cherokee have always represented an unique choice for the average motorist.
-With the trademark 7 slot front grille across the range, Trapezoidal wheel arches, rugged looks and off road capabilities, this American icon has been turned into a worldwide brand.
+The uniquely distinct Jeep Wrangler and Cherokee have always represented a unique choice for the average motorist.
+With the trademark 7 slot front grille across the range, Trapezoidal wheel arches, rugged looks and off-road capabilities, this American icon has been turned into a worldwide brand.
 For over 76 years now, Jeep has established itself as the brand that represents freedom, authenticity, adventure and passion.
-With an ever increasing loyal customer base, Jeep are exceeding sales targets worldwide.
+With an ever-increasing loyal customer base, Jeep is exceeding sales targets worldwide.

 With manufacturing bases in Brazil, China and India, Jeep has firmly established itself as an international leader in car manufacturing and development.

 As a kid growing up in the 1980s, the Jeep Wrangler was always present in any American adventure film or TV series (usually Colonel Decker chasing the A-team in his army issue Wrangler) and in the 1980’s my wealthy best friends Dad had a Grand Cherokee.
 I recall feeling quite privileged and a bit different when travelling in the vehicle, particularly as it had such a luxurious feel to it with full leather interior, electric windows front and back, a really solid ride and was equipped with one of the first car phones.
 This was a big vehicle that any owner would be proud of.

 The Grand Cherokee came with contemporary premium design, 4×4 off-road capability, unique and premium interiors and according to Jeep, these features have been carried over in to the new Jeep Compass.

 Since then, car technology and Markets have moved on and the SUV (Sports Utility Vehicle) market is now the fastest-growing sector within the car manufacturing industry.
 Measuring 4.4 meters long, the Jeep compass fits neatly into the CSUV (crossover sports utility vehicle) sector and comes with a host of Jeep Credentials.